Explore

 Unfortunately, the sheer size of Borderlands 3 means bugs are inevitable — some potentially game-breaking.
 Imagine spending hours building your character and farming for the hottest loot, only to have it all thrown away in an instant.
 That’s basically our worst nightmare.
 You could spend the subsequent days, weeks, and months praying to the Gearbox Gods for a fix that will bring your save file back from the dead.
 Or you can take matters into your own hands with special, community-made tools known as Save Editors.

-What are Save Editors?
+What are save editors?

 Save editors for Borderlands 3 were made to help players rebuild their lost heroes without having to replay those lost hours.
 It can also help you get through those game-breaking bugs that cause your missions to lock in place, unable to continue with the game/story.